TechTweedie/techtweedie.github.io/content/posts/Postman to Azure Table Storage/index.md

 ---
-title: "Azure B2C oAuth on Postman"
+title: "Postman to Azure Table Storage"
 description: "This post is an example of how I posted data to Azure Table storage from Postman."
 tags:
   - Postman